Welcome to The Link Secondary School

-Our small special school values all our students equally, recognises them as individuals and provides a calm, nurturing environment for them to flourish.
+Our small special school values all our learners equally, recognising their individual strengths, barriers and aspirations.
+It provides a calm and nurturing environment in which to flourish.

 Achievement – Well being – Communication – Independence

 There is a lovely feeling at school, it is always very positive, warm and welcoming – Parent